 Lord Jesus, I believe that you are present in the Holy Sacrament of the altar.
 I love you above all things, and I passionately desire to receive you into my soul.

 Since I cannot now receive you sacramentally, come spiritually into my soul, so that I may unite myself wholly to you, now and forever.

-Emerging as we are from a great period of lockdown and isolation and as we begin to open up our church once more, our website still provides us with an opportunity to create, build and sustain community at this particular time.
-It’s not just about offering information; its about keeping people in touch with a parish community and with one another.
-This time has seen parish boundaries stretched not just across a city but across countries and it has been touching to hear from people across the world linked up to St John’s at this time in our lives.
-It is good to be able to welcome so many back to Mass over the last couple of months, it will be good to be connected to you via our livestream each day for the next few weeks.
+The website and Facebook posts are not, though, just about offering information; they are about keeping people in touch with the parish community and with one another.
+This unique time of COVID-19 has seen parish boundaries stretched not just across a city but across countries and it has been encouraging to hear from people across the world linked up to St John’s still.
+As it has been good to welcome so many back to Mass over the last couple of months, it will be good to be connected to you via our livestream each day for the next few weeks.

-I hope you can find something useful to help you at this time by way of connecting with one another through our daily livestreaming of the Mass or the Rosary.
-I also hope that the one or two little pieces of catechesis are also helpful and thought-provoking.
+I hope you can find something useful to help you by way of connecting with one another through our daily livestreaming of the Mass or the those times of Adoration.